Ramona's Cuisine

 • Measure the Jasmine rice and place it in a colander.
 Run water through it and rinse it several times until the water runs clear.
 Allow the water to drain completely.

 • Place the rice in the instant pot and add the coconut milk and the water.
-Do not mix or stir.
+You do not need to mix or stir.

 • Cover the instant pot with its lid and turn the valve to the sealed position.
 Set the timer for the rice option and cook on high pressure for 6 minutes.
 Once it is finished cooking and time is up, allow the pressure release for 5 minutes then do a quick release by turning the valve to release position.